Who are we?

 earthquakeinsights@gmail.com

 Who are we?
-Well, until two years ago, we were professors in Singapore: doing research, teaching students, writing grants.
+Until three years ago, we were professors: doing research, teaching students, writing grants.
 We were doing fieldwork in countries around the world.
 We were writing papers.
 We were discovering how earthquakes work.
 But something was missing...

 But we don’t just want to tell people what’s going on — we want to show them.
 That’s why each of our posts includes brand-new maps, graphs, and 3D models showing how earthquakes work.